 Over past years, because of going backwards and forwards to the Greek island of Meis (Kastellorizo) to renew our visas, poor old Kaş had become no more of a stop off point for us.

-During our many trips to Meis we’d noticed that while sailing across to the island, you could see an ancient theatre just to the west of Kaş centre.
+During our many trips to tiny Meis we’d noticed that while sailing across to the island, you could see an ancient theatre just to the west of Kaş centre.
 If it could be seen from the sea, it must have impressive views.

 Kaş Antiphellos Theatre

 As ancient theatres go in Turkey, Antiphellos is not going to take your breath away and make you go ‘Wow!’